Wipeout those windowsill sized tsunamis!

 What is condensation?

-Condensation occurs when this warmer, moisture laden air hits a colder surface – such as a single panes of glass used in older style windows.
+Condensation occurs when this warmer, moisture-laden air hits a colder surface – such as a single pane of glass used in older style windows.
 This causes the water droplets to condense out of the air and appear on the glass.
 This moisture builds and builds until the water starts to bead and run down the glass.

 Secondary glazing solves this problem by acting as a barrier between the outside facing, cold glass and the naturally moist air of a room.
 The whole term ‘double glazing’ simply means using two pieces of glass, separated by an appropriate gap, to eliminate draughts and greatly reduce heat loss and condensation through windows.
-By keeping the warmer moisture laden air away from the colder outside glass condensation (and the damp it produces) is prevented from forming.
+By keeping the warmer moisture-laden air away from the colder outside glass condensation (and the dampness it produces) is prevented from forming.